 This was my first introduction to Gaddis who had come to Nag Tibba for grazing their livestock.
 Vijay Rana dera was three brothers from Purola with three hundred goats and three Gaddi Dogs.

 The brothers welcomed us into their camp and immediately started preparing goat’s milk tea.
-Since I tend to avoid tea, they got me a glass of raw goat’s milk freshly squeezed from their favorite goat’s udder.
+Since I tend to avoid tea, they got me a glass of raw goat’s milk freshly squeezed from their favourite goat’s udder.

 Three brothers from Vijay Rana Dera.
 With three hundred goats and three Gaddi dogs they were the biggest Dera we met on our way to Nag Tibba from Pantwari.